-Mail a copy of your grade report from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
+Mail your official transcript from the university/institution along with the testing and processing fee of $125 (CAN), for each of the three courses, in the form of a cheque made payable to GRMI.
 GRMI will issue testing center location options

 and access instructions via email for the course exam.

 Once the candidate receives a passing score on all three exams, and submits their final transcripts, GRMI will issue a CRM designation completion certificate.

 Mailing address: GRMI, 5 Bryant Park, 13th Floor, New York, NY 10018To avoid delays, candidates may schedule their standardized exam(s) prior to finishing each course.
 However, please note that the CRM designation will not be awarded until courses are complete and final transcripts submitted.
 Note: If you have already completed at least one of the CRM courses prior to April 30, 2015, please contact us at GRMI@RIMS.org as you will need to follow a different process.

 Note: Please allow up to six to eight weeks for processing.

 In order to maintain your CRM designation, membership in GRMI must remain current.
 To renew and continue your membership, you must submit your annual dues payment of $50 (USD).